tobykurien/Xtendroid/Xtendroid/docs/index.md

 ])
 ```

 No ```onProgressUpdate`` method is needed, since it is trivial to use the ```runOnUiThread``` method instead, as shown above.
-Handling errors in a background task is made easy: you can simply pass a third lambda function that will be executed if an error occurs during the background task:
+Handling errors in a background task is made easy: you can simply pass a third lambda function that will be executed (in the UI thread) if an error occurs during the background task:

 ```xtend
 new BgTask<String>.runInBg([|